crypto-org-chain/chain-main/readme.md

 ## 1. Description

-**Crypto.org Chain** is a blockchain application built using Cosmos SDK and Tendermint, intended as a backbone for some of the existing and future Crypto.org ecosystem.
+**Cronos Chain** is a blockchain application built using Cosmos SDK and Tendermint, intended as a backbone for some of the existing and future Crypto.org ecosystem.

 <a id="contributing" />